vankesteren/pensynth/README.md

 The goal of `pensynth` is to make it easier to perform penalized synthetic control in the spirit of [Abadie & L'Hour (2021)](https://doi.org/10.1080/01621459.2021.1971535).

 ## Features
-- Faster than the original `Synth::synth` implementation for "vanilla" synthetic controls, even for large donor pools, because we use the [`clarabel`](https://oxfordcontrol.github.io/ClarabelDocs/stable/) quadratic program solver.
+- Faster and more memory-efficient than the original `Synth::synth` implementation for synthetic controls, because we use the [`clarabel`](https://oxfordcontrol.github.io/ClarabelDocs/stable/) quadratic program solver with sparse matrices.
 - Built-in hold-out validation on the pre-intervention outcome timeseries to determine the penalty parameter (see example below).
 - Plotting of the full solution path for hold-out validated penalized synthetic controls.
 - Placebo permutation testing of the post-intervention average treatment effect (ATE)

-NB: in this implementation, variable weights have to be pre-specified (unlike in the original synthetic control implementation).
-Additionally, currently only a single treated unit is supported.
+> NB: pensynth estimates unit weights, but variable weights have to be pre-specified.

 ## Installation

-I recommend installing `pensynth` from r-universe like so:
+I recommend installing the latest version of `pensynth` from [r-universe](https://vankesteren.r-universe.dev/pensynth) like so:

 ```r
 install.packages("pensynth", repos = c("https://vankesteren.r-universe.dev", "https://cloud.r-project.org"))